jameskimmel/ZFS/README.md

-Just random stuff about ZFS
+Colleciton of random stuff about ZFS :)